bigfatpanda-training/pandas-practical-python-primer/dragon-scrolls/level-0/system-setup.md

 step at a time.

-In the world of Github (and services like it) if you want to make a personal copy of somebody else's project you "fork" it.
+In the world of Github (and services like it) if you want to make a personal copy of somebody else's project you **fork** it.
 This creates a copy of a project under your account which you can then mess with but the original isn't affected.
 When you fork a project, Github also remembers the original repo so that you can "pull" down updates from it.